 And when he says so, he says he gets vicious, mean email from conservatives insulting him and calling him names and so forth.

-I said, gee whiz.
+And I said, gee, whiz.

 Is that the first time?

-Now, I happened to glom on to the Cruz Lee defund effort, and whether it had a chance of succeeding or not, ultimately was not a reason to avoid it to me.
+Now, I happened to glom on to the Cruz-Lee defund effort, and whether it had a chance of succeeding or not, ultimately, was not a reason to avoid it to me.

-I I don't, it's not either-or and the other side, the ors are my enemy.
+I don't, it's not either or and the other side.

-I just I just don't look at it that way.
+I just don't look at it that way.

 Either one would have been perfect.

-I don't anybody who is opposed to Obama is fine and dandy.
+I don't, anybody who is opposed to Obama is fine and dandy.

 Anybody opposed to Obamacare, fine and dandy, whatever their reason.

-Now I understand that the defund group didn't like the I'm sorry, the delay conservatives didn't like the defund conservatives because they thought the defund conservatives knew that they didn't have a prayer, and that they were just using people to fundraise.
+Now, I understand that the defund group didn't like the, I'm sorry, the delay conservatives didn't like the defund conservatives because they thought the defund conservatives knew that they didn't have a prayer and that they were just using people to fundraise.

 I don't get caught up in all that.

-And maybe I'm the one all wet here.
+What's important, and maybe I'm the one all wet here.

 Maybe I'm the one with the impossible task.